eriknyquist/nedry/README.rst

    triviascores

-   Shows total score (number of first correct answers) for all discord users who have ever answered a trivia question.
+   Shows total score for all discord users who have ever answered a trivia question correctly.
+   The first correct answer to a trivia question gets 2 points, and all other correct answers get 1 point.

    Example: